nisargagotekar/Chatbot-using-AWS-LEX/README.md

 # Chatbot-using-AWS-LEX

+PROJECT TITLE:
+**Amazon vs IBM vs Google vs Microsoft:**
+**A Comparative Study To Identify The Right Platform For Your ChatBot**

-A hotel booking chatbot using Amazon Lex named NIS CHATBOT integrated on Facebook.
+This is a hotel booking chatbot built using **Amazon Lex** named NIS CHATBOT integrated on Facebook.